speechly/docs/content/slu-examples/imports-and-lookups/index.md

 With the imports, you can put these items in a CSV file and import them to your app configuration.
 Just add the following lines to your app configuration:
 ```
 imports:
-  - name: my_sal_list
+  - name: products
-    source: my_sal_list_items.csv
+    source: product_list.csv
     field: 1
 templates: |
-    $my_sal_list # here using the list
+    $add_to_cart Add $produdcts to cart
 ```
-Now one list variable is imported: `my_sal_list`.
-The key *source* is the path to the file that contains the variable, and the *field* defines the number of the column where the variable is located (direction from left to right, "1" standing for the *first* column).
-The imported variable can be used in the familiar manner by prepending the dollar (`$`) sign to the variable name: `$my_sal_list`.
+Now one list variable is imported: `products`.
+The key *source* is the path to the file that contains the variable, and the *field* key defines the number of the column where the variable is located (direction from left to right, "1" standing for the *first* column).
+The imported variable can be used in the familiar manner by prepending the dollar (`$`) sign to the variable name: `$products`.

-## Lookup entity type
+## Using lookup tables for synonyms

 The lookup entity type enables defining special outputs for recognized entity values.
-This is useful, for instance, if you want the Speechly API to return product codes for uttered products.
+This is useful, for instance, if you want the Speechly API to return product codes when user uses a name of the product.
+This feature can also be used for synonyms, such as always returning `TV` for utterances that contain "television", "TV", or "telly".

+>   Example SAL: `*add_to_cart Add $product(product) to cart`
+>   Example utterance: "Add iPhone XS to cart"
+>   Speechly API returns:
+>   intent: add_to_cart
+>   product: ASG241F

 To use the lookup entity type, add the following lines to your app configuration along with your imports and entities:
 ```
 imports: